How to Launch a Startup and Avoid Burnout

 1. Regularly Seek Support

-2. Break-up Your Routine
+2. Break up Your Routine

 Research has shown that changing your routine can have a psychological effect that leads to positive behavioral change.
-These benefits have to with neuroplasticity.
+These benefits have to do with neuroplasticity.

 3. Take Time for Yourself Every Day